Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 1Password

-Convenient manager for working with passwords.
+A convenient manager for working with passwords.
 Supported by various shells: iOS, Mac, Windows, Android.
 The system is supported by all major browsers.
 The form is automatically filled out.
-Syncs via wifi, icloud or even dropbox.
-The system monitors hacking attempts, monitors and reports the need to update the password.
+Synchronizes via wifi, icloud or even dropbox.
+The system monitors hacking attempts, tracks and reports the need to update the password.

-You can categorize passwords.
-Implemented the ability to share a folder with passwords for a third party without worrying that an outsider will see all other passwords.
+You can divide passwords into categories.
+Implemented the ability to share a folder with passwords for a third party without worrying that an unauthorized user will see all the other passwords.
 The program has a mobile version.
-Encryption is carried out according to the AES-256 algorithm.
-Passwords are not stored in the cloud, but on the media.
-The clipboard is cleared at regular intervals.
+Encryption is carried out using the AES-256 algorithm.
+Passwords are not stored in the cloud, but on storage media.
+The clipboard is cleared at certain intervals.

 • Simplicity and convenience of the interface